Arvada, Colorado: Mass transit

+Airports

 Arvada is served by Denver International Airport and nearby Rocky Mountain Metropolitan Airport.

+Bicycling

 In 2014 the League of American Bicyclists designated Arvada as a Silver Level Bicycle Friendly Community.

 Notable people

-Notable individuals who were born or have lived in Arvada include guitarist Roc Hillman (who played in the Jimmy Dorsey and Kay Kyser bands during the big band era), novelist Clive Cussler, Joe King, baseball pitcher Roy Halladay, Isaac Slade of the rock band The Fray, and professional golfer and U.S. Olympic track and field gold medalist Babe Didrikson Zaharias.
+Notable individuals who were born in, or have lived in, Arvada include novelist Clive Cussler, baseball pitcher Roy Halladay, Joe King and Isaac Slade of the rock band The Fray, actor Nicholas Alexander Chavez, and professional golfer and U.S. Olympic track and field gold medalist Babe Didrikson Zaharias.